Daancoria/Alien_invasion/README.md

-# Alien_invasion

 From Python Crash Course by Eric Matthes.
-OG code by JD
+Great Book.
+Og code by JD
-Updates made by DC (me)